openhackathons-org/gpubootcamp/hpc/multi_gpu_nways/README.md

 Scaling applications to multiple GPUs across multiple nodes requires one to be adept at not just the programming models and optimization techniques, but also at performing root-cause analysis using in-depth profiling to identify and minimize bottlenecks.
 In this bootcamp, participants will learn to improve the performance of an application step-by-step, taking cues from profilers along the way.
 Moreover, understanding of the underlying technologies and communication topology will help us utilize high-performance NVIDIA libraries to extract more performance out of the system.

+**NOTE: This branch contains modified version of the multiGPU content in the main branch.
+Notebook cells were modified to allow running on a cluster with slurm scheduler.
+Slurm  commands can be modified to allow a user to use more resorces.**

 ## Bootcamp Outline

 * Overview of single-GPU code and Nsight Systems Profiler